Placeholder image

 Never lose a good idea.
 When building the Warp you often find a new creative point-of-departure that you are not able to incorporate at that moment.
 Place any such idea in your ‘Hoard’ to be revisited later.

-The four Warp Techniques described below can help in the establishment of the warp of any creative work.
+The four warp techniques described below can help in the establishment of the warp of any creative work.

 Element 2 – Weft